Back to blog

 However, it's important to remember that scraping Craigslist might be difficult due to the security measures in place to prevent automated access, such as IP blocking and CAPTCHA challenges.
 If you try scraping Craigslist using ordinary techniques, you may encounter the common error: “This IP has been automatically blocked.
 If you have questions, please email…“.

-This is where Oxylabs Craigslist Scraper API comes in to help.
+This is where Oxylabs Craigslist Scraper comes in to help.
 It bypasses any Craigslist CAPTCHAs and screens the users from any IP blocks, so let’s get started!

 Try free for 1 week